Setting Up Your Website

 - Follow-Up: If the client is undecided, follow up with a reminder about the project’s value and your availability.

-You’re now equipped with the tools to find and manage freelance clients effectively.
 Here are some final tips for building long-term relationships with clients:

 - Exceed Expectations: Deliver high-quality work and go the extra mile to show you’re committed.